 Putting paint on because you don’t want to waste it will ruin your painting.

 To avoid this fear, I started using a sealable palette that keeps the unused paint wet for a few days.
 This way, I am not afraid of squeezing out or mixing too much paint.

 Mistake 12: Having Only Hard Edges

 When I first started to paint, I had no idea that you could have hard edges, soft edges, and even lost edges.
 Most of my edges were hard.
 Sometimes, I made soft edges out of luck or instinct.

 What is a soft edge?
-A soft edge is when you merge two adjacent colors together, making one blend into the other.
+A soft edge is when you blend two adjacent colors, making one mix into the other.
 In contrast, a hard edge is when the division between one color shape and the other is clearly defined.

 The common recommendation is to place your hardest edges at your focal point and in the foreground, and softer edges on secondary elements and the background.